jrdegbe/thamesthrive-api/docs/notations/dot_notation.md

 # Dot notation

 Dot notation is a way to access data in internal state of workflow.
-It is a standard way to reference data in Tracardi.
-It is used across many places in Tracardi such as plugins, destinations, etc.
+It is a standard way to reference data in ThamesThrive.
+It is used across many places in ThamesThrive such as plugins, destinations, etc.

 ## Example of dot notation